siliconharborlabs/generator-jhipster/generators/server/templates/_README.md

 <%_ } _%>
 <%_ } _%>

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with StackStack, have a look at [Using StackStack in development][].

 <%_ if (clientFramework !== 'angular1') { _%>
 ### Using angular-cli